armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-17.md

 ### Fixes

-- Kubernetes kinds not accessible anymore for operations when first attempt resulted in failure
+- Fixed an issue where Kubernetes kinds were not accessible for operations if the first attempt failed.